Curracabundi National Park

 - From Gloucester, drive 40km north along the Thunderbolts Way to Giro Road.

-- Turn on to Giro Road
+- Turn left onto Giro Road

 - Thunderbolts Way is an all-weather sealed road